If you're using the Classic builder, you can find that article here.

 Questions in multiple languages with Logic

-If you are on an Essentials or above plan, you can take advantage of Logic to create your multilingual typeform.
+You can take advantage of Logic to create your multilingual typeform.
 To do this, add all the questions in the chosen languages.
 Then, on the first question ask the respondents for their preferred language and direct them to the set of questions in that language.

 This is ideal for typeforms in only two languages and you must remember that system messages will need to be adapted to both.
 (OK buttons, failure messages, etc)